The purpose of the Freedom of Information Act (FOIA) and sunshine laws is to increase the openness of government.

 - Budgets / Audits - The City of Carbondale displays the current operating budget and the previous year’s audited financial statement in the Financial Overview Section.
 Questions regarding City Finances may be addressed to the Finance Director.

 - Online Check Registry - The Mayor and City Council approve all expenditures for the City of Carbondale.
-Multiple expenditures are compiled into groups referred to as warrants.
+Multiple expenses are compiled into groups referred to as warrants.
 Warrants are approved for payment during regular City Council meetings.
 View a registry of the current and previous fiscal year warrants.

 - Administrative Officials - All administrators’ and managers’ contact information is displayed in the City Staff Directory.

-- Ethics - The City of Carbondale promotes itself and does business following a code of ethics found in the Carbondale Revised Code.
+- Ethics - The City of Carbondale promotes itself and does business following a code of ethics in the Carbondale Revised Code.

 - Contracts / Bids - For more information on contracts, bids, and open market procedures, see sections 1-6-13 and 1-6-14 in the Carbondale Revised Code.
 Questions regarding contracts and bids may be addressed to the City’s Purchasing/Risk Management Specialist.
-View a list of current awarded bids and bids prior to May 2018.
+View a list of current awarded bids and bids before May 2018.

 - The City of Carbondale negotiates five contracts with bargaining units and has one Non-Bargaining Unit within the City employee structure.
 View these contracts.